Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 - When the debt collector makes first contact, they have to declare that they are a debt collection agency.

-- If a lawyer represents you, the debt collector will have to contact them directly.
+- If a lawyer represents you, the debt collector will contact them directly.

 - They will have to provide their contact information.